“Here’s how I use video in the classroom…”

 The submission of student video assignments has become increasingly popular with universities.
 It is particularly valuable when the subject requires students to demonstrate a physical or technical skill.
 At Eastern Michigan University, for instance, students studying on the Orthotics and Prosthetics program are required to create at least two recordings each term, which remain in their digital portfolio as evidence of their performance.
 Other subjects that rely on showing that you have a particular skill, such as music, are also finding video to be an important new component of their students’ eSubmissions for assessment.

 As students’ digital expectations of the university experience grow, these kinds of use cases are likely to become more and more mainstream.
 There is much anecdotal evidence to suggest that using video in these ways, as well as offering the option to watch lectures back on demand, can enhance student attainment and satisfaction.
 As institutional use of video to improve teaching and learning becomes established, we expect to see ever more inventive approaches to video emerge to support student engagement.

-If you want to screencast, use video for student assignments, record student presentations, or if you just want to experiment with video at your institution, request a demo or take our 30 day free trial to find out how Panopto can help support Technology Enhanced Learning at your institution.
+If you want to screencast, use video for student assignments, record student presentations, or if you just want to experiment with video at your institution, request a free trial to find out how Panopto can help support Technology Enhanced Learning at your institution.